tonesto7/homebridge-hubitat-tonesto7/README.md

 ***NOTICE:*** I highly recommend installing the plugin [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) to manage your homebridge instance and configs.
 This will allow you to use the web based form to configure this plugin.

  1. Install homebridge using: `npm i -g homebridge` (For Homebridge Install: [Homebridge Instructions](https://github.com/nfarina/homebridge/blob/master/README.md))
- 2. Install SmartThings plugin using: `npm i -g homebridge-smartthings`
+ 2. Install SmartThings plugin using: `npm i -g homebridge-hubitat-tonesto7`
  3. Update your configuration file.
 See sample `config.json` snippet below.

 ### Config.json Settings Example